 Implementation is happening all the time!
 Through the ongoing work of the Planning Commission, city agencies, non-profits, developers, and community groups, lots of individual projects are adding up to real change and improvement across Philadelphia’s built environment.
 Each year, we highlight our collective progress in an annual report that doubles as a wall calendar.
-Read the 2013 edition.
+Read the 2013 and 2014 editions.

 This page is a running and frequently-changing list of implementation highlights for citywide objectives and strategies identified in the Citywide Vision, the overarching document that created the framework for the District Plans now underway.
 To follow implementation efforts for specific district plans, visit the pages of our adopted plans: Lower South, West Park, Lower Northeast, Central, and University Southwest.
 Zoning-related implementation updates can be found within each district’s Zoning Remapping tab, while projects outside of zoning will be listed under the Implementation tab.

 We are making every effort to keep the information up-to-date.
 It’s a big city, and we’re happy to say there’s a lot going on!
 We welcome feedback, questions, corrections, and additions at email@example.com